 Finally, Ukiah has also played a historic role in earth sciences.

 In 1899, Ukiah became one of six stations for the International Latitude Observatories.
 The others were in Cincinnati, Ohio, as well as Japan, Russia, China and Italy.
 These facilities all sat along the 39th parallel and measured the Earth’s rotational wobble by observing the stars.
 The observatories became obsolete in the 1980s with advancements in satellites and computer technology.
 The Ukiah Latitude Observatory is the only of these buildings that’s still standing.
 The facility closed in 1982, but the city maintained it as a scientific landmark.
 It was reopened as a historic park in 2014.

-It’s one of many examples of how expensive it is to live in California.
-The median annual household income is $87,000 and the average home costs more than $660,000.
+It is one of many examples of how expensive it is to live in California.
+The median annual household income is $90,000 and the average home price sits at more than $1 million.